End-to-End Quantum Algorithms for the Jones Polynomial: Numerical experiment details

-It is not a coincidence that both groups resemble different methods of simulating the corresponding quantum circuit; \cite{kuperberg2015how} gives a heuristic argument that this may be the optimal classical algorithm for large knots, and~\cite{mann2017complexity} shows that for random braids, $U_B$ looks like a random quantum circuit.
+It is not a coincidence that both groups resemble different methods of simulating the corresponding quantum circuit; \cite[Section 5.5]{kuperberg2015how} gives a heuristic argument that this may be the optimal classical algorithm for large knots, by showing that the Jones polynomial provides a general model of planar quantum circuits -- the exact evaluation of the Jones polynomial corresponds to the exact simulation of post-selected quantum circuits, in the same way that the APPROX-JONES-PLAT problem corresponds to the simulation of quantum circuits up to bounded error.
+Moreover,~\cite{mann2017complexity} shows that for random braids, $U_B$ looks like a random quantum circuit.
 The theoretical scaling predicted for these algorithms is extremely poor, even making generous assumptions about the constant factors involved (e.g for $c = 2000$ and $n = 80$, $c2^{17\sqrt{c}} \approx 10^{232}$, $c4^{n} \approx 10^{51}$), so this would not be a suitable point of comparison for \texttt{cfev}.

 However, in the case of \texttt{bracket}, the method is given exactly by the contraction of a (non-unitary) tensor network over the ring of Laurent polynomials (that is, the elements of the tensors are Laurent polynomials).
 Thus, using Cotengra~\cite{gray2021hyper} to find good contraction paths for this network, and making the conservative assumption that each Laurent polynomial operation can be computed in only one floating-point operation, we can find a practical upper bound for the performance of \texttt{bracket}.
 We used the same contraction finding hyper-parameters as specified for \texttt{tn-proj} in the previous section.
 Since no large-scale implementations of any of these algorithms are available (e.g~\cite{hajij2018efficient} has $c \leq 12$, \cite{morton2014programs} has $n \leq 13$, ~\cite{barnatan2006fast} has $c \sim 50$), we will take this upper bound as representative of the best possible performance for all classical algorithms.
 Fig.~\ref{fig:mem-bracket} shows the upper bound calculated in this way for the benchmark braid set described in the previous section.